JoshuaThotsana/Java-Exercises/README.md

 # Java-Exercises
-Team Members: Thotsana Mabotsa, Kgaugelo Ramaramela and Tshidiso Khoza.
+Team Members: Thotsana Mabotsa, Kgaugelo Ramaramela,Tshidiso Khoza and Kagiso Raseroka

 The programme first asks the user which of the 8 execises they want to run. you select an exercise by choosing a number between 1 and 8.